 - Disclosure only of lobbyist employer - In-House Personnel: Must include internal expenditures (employee salary and overhead).
 Must include compensation of all employees who lobby.
-Time tracking. - " Does time spent at PAC fundraisers count? - Outside Lobbyists: Must include payments made to outside lobbyists. - Trade Association and Coalition Dues: Must include the portion of dues payments made to trade associations for lobbying. - " Guidance requires reporting of dues in the quarter in which they are paid - Travel and Entertainment: Must include travel and entertainment expenses related to lobbying.
+Time tracking. - Outside Lobbyists: Must include payments made to outside lobbyists. - Trade Association and Coalition Dues: Must include the portion of dues payments made to trade associations for lobbying. - " Guidance requires reporting of dues in the quarter in which they are paid. - " Serving on a trade association legislative committee or task force and participating in strategy or policy matters. - " When are company personnel wearing a company hat vs. a trade association hat. - Travel and Entertainment: Must include travel and entertainment expenses related to lobbying.

-Backup Information and Reporting Issues
+Tracking and Reporting Issues

-- Contemporaneous tracking of time - The identity of public officials is not disclosed - The issues worked on are disclosed only if a lobbyist works on the issues, not a non-lobbyist employee - Washington Office method - Documentation supporting contacts with covered officials - Documents reflecting issues lobbied supporting representations on LD-2 - Should include bill and brief description of legislation.
+- Contemporaneous tracking of time - The identity of public officials is not disclosed - The issues worked on are disclosed only if a lobbyist works on the issues, not a non-lobbyist employee - Documentation supporting contacts with covered officials - Documents reflecting issues lobbied supporting representations on LD-2 - Should include bill and brief description of legislation - Special issues in tracking C-Suite lobbying time